top of page

 Within treatment, I utilize both a "top-down" and "bottom-up" approach.

-"Top-down" refers to utilizing cognitive behavioral therapy approach (CBT) which aims to help you become aware of your thought patterns and how they impact your behaviors.
+"Top-down" refers to utilizing a cognitive behavioral therapy approach (CBT) that helps you become aware of your thought patterns and how they impact your behaviors.
 I draw heavily from mindfulness and acceptance techniques as well to so that together we can identify skills and strategies that can most effectively address the concerns for which you are seeking therapy.

 The overall focus of our work together will be on helping you explore your values and strengths along with the barriers you encounter and identifying the patterns of thinking, feeling, and behaving that interfere with you moving forward.